Modern Slavery Policy

-Slavery and Human Trafficking Statement for the Year Ended 31 March 2019
+Slavery and Human Trafficking Statement for Year Ended 31 March 2018

-We met the turnover threshold applicable under section 54 of the Modern Slavery Act 2015 in the period covered by this statement.
+We met the turnover threshold applicable to section 54 of the Modern Slavery Act 2015 in the period covered by this statement.

 We are a distributor of fuels and lubricants in the energy sector.
 Seasonal work is a feature of the industry in which we operate.
 More information on our business in available at https://www.certasenergy.co.uk

 We are a part of the DCC Group.
-DCC is a leading international sales, marketing and support services group with a clear focus on performance and growth.
-Its headquarters are in Dublin, Ireland.
-It is listed on the London Stock Exchange.
+DCC is an international sales, marketing, distribution and support services group.
+Its headquarters are in Dublin, Ireland and it is listed on the London Stock Exchange.
 DCC currently has operations in 15 countries and employs over 11,000 people.
 More information on the DCC Group is available athttp://www.dcc.ie.

 We only source products from reputable suppliers who are based the European Union.

-Our policy on slavery and human trafficking is set out in section 1 of this statement.
+Our policy on slavery and human trafficking is set out at the commencement of this statement.

-The requirements of our Code of Conduct, Group Supply Chain Integrity Policy and our own policy are reflected in the more detailed policies and procedures that we have in place in Certas Energy UK Ltd. These are addressed in more detail in section 6 of this statement.
+The requirements of our Code of Conduct, Group Supply Chain Integrity Policy and our own policy are reflected in the more detailed policies and procedures that we have in Certas Energy UK Ltd.

 As part of our compliance with the policies referred to above, we take the following steps:

-- Mitigate the risk of slavery and human trafficking occurring in our supply chains, including by reviewing, where necessary, the controls that our suppliers have in place and carrying out other suitable checks;
+• Mitigate the risk of slavery and human trafficking occurring in our supply chains, including reviewing, where necessary, the controls that our suppliers have in place and carrying out other suitable checks;

 Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Certas Energy UK Ltd.

-We report on compliance with the DCC Group Code of Conduct and Supply Chain Integrity Policy every six months.
+We report on compliance with the DCC Group Business Conduct Guidelines and Supply Chain Integrity Policy every six months.

 Certas Energy UK Ltd